justin-0/react-hono/README.md

 ## After hardcoded values work as expected when querying server

-- [] TODO: Install ORM of choice
+- [x] Install ORM of choice
-- [] TODO: Select database service
+- [x] Select database service
-- [] TODO: Create tables schema, consider an index if using postgres
+- [x] Create tables schema, consider an index if using postgres

 - Database returning an array but it will only be a single value?
 Chain then and select zero index from result value